henrik7264/PY_Actors/README.md

 that the hardware platform is dimensioned to the message load of the system and that the callback functions are fast and responsive.
 Avoid sleep, wait and I/O operations in callback functions that are called often.

-### Actors (Python)
+### Actors
 Actors are, like messages, a central part of the Actors library.
-All Actors are sub-classes of an Actor class:
+All Actors are sub-classes of the Actor class:

 #### Creation of an Actor
 ```python